 Blog editor, Sherry Linkon, Co-directed the Center for Working-Class Studies at Youngstown State University for more than a decade.
 She is a professor of English at Georgetown University, where she directs the American Studies Program and the Writing Program.
 She is also a faculty affiliate at the Kalmanovitz Initiative for Labor and the Working Poor.

 Associate editor, John Russo, is a Visiting Scholar at the Kalmanovitz Initiative for Labor and the Working Poor at Georgetown University.
-He also serves as a Visiting Research Fellow at the Metropolitan Institute of Virginia Tech University, in Arlington.
 Until December, 2012, he was Director of the Labor Studies Program and Co-Director of the Center for Working-Class Studies at Youngstown State University.